-Peter Stewart is amongst a rare breed of modern artists, breaking the mold with his conceptual based imagery and unique style of fine art travel photography.
+Peter Stewart is among a rare breed of modern artists, breaking the mold with his conceptual based imagery and unique style of fine art travel photography.

-With a mere 8 years behind the camera, Peter has slowly built up a reputable portfolio of award winning images, and established himself amongst the ranks of the worlds best known travel photographers.
+With only nine years behind the camera, Peter has slowly built up a reputable portfolio of award-winning images and established himself alongside the ranks of the worlds best-known travel photographers.

 Entirely self-taught, Peter’s interest in photography started during his early solo backpacking trips around South-East Asia, where the desire to document and capture the beauty of Asian landscapes and sprawling megacities took hold.

-Peter's images often focus upon themes of mass scale and the abstract.
+Peter's images often focus on themes of mass scale and the abstract.
 Showcasing architecture and the urban sprawl within Asia's megacities.